sib-swiss/containers-snakemake-training/docs/precourse.md

     ```

 === "macOS/Linux"
-    Open a terminal, and `cd` to the directory where you have stored your private key.
-Then change the permissions of the key file and move it to `~/.ssh`:
+    Open a terminal, `cd` to the directory where you have stored your private key (`key_username.pem` file), change the permissions of the key file and move it to `~/.ssh`:
     ```sh
     chmod 400 key_username.pem
     mv key_username.pem ~/.ssh